 Yachting areas in the Seychelles

-The most inhabited areas and also the most-frequented and ideal place for holidaying and sailing are around the islands of Mahé, Praslin and La Digue.
-Most tourists plan to holiday in this exotic area for 14 days, making it possible to look at the most beautiful and interesting places and then to return to their starting point.
+The most inhabited areas and the most frequented are around the islands of Mahé, Praslin and La Digue.
+It’s the perfect place for holidaying and sailing.
+Most tourists plan to holiday in this exotic area for 14 days, so they can discover the most beautiful and interesting places and still return to their starting point.
 But you can also take advantage of the option of one-way trips in the Seychelles.

 Weather and climate